 MEMORY OF FORGOTTEN WAR conveys the human costs of military conflict through deeply personal accounts of the Korean War (1950-1953) by four Korean-American survivors.
 Their stories take audiences through the trajectory of the war, from extensive bombing campaigns, to day-to-day struggle for survival, and separation from family members across the DMZ.
 Decades later, each person reunites with relatives in North Korea, conveying beyond words the meaning of family loss.
 These stories belie the notion that war ends when the guns are silenced and foreshadow the future of countless others displaced by ongoing military conflict today.

 Geographies of Kinship - The Korean Adoption Story is the latest documentary from award-winning filmmaker, Deann Borshay Liem.
 The film follows Korean adoptees from the U.S. and Europe on their journeys to reconnect with their birth country and piece together their past.
 Their riveting stories serve as a springboard for exploring the complex history of transnational adoptions of Korean children from the 1950s to the present.
-The film is the recipient of a development grant from the National Endowment for the Humanities.
-To continue the momentum on this project, we launched a Kickstarter campaign in June 2012.
-The campaign was a huge success and we raised over $82,000 from approximately 600 backers.
-Thanks to all those who joined our campaign!
+The film is the recipient of major grants from the National Endowment for the Humanities, Cal Humanities, and the Berkeley Film Foundation, along with support from nearly 600 Kickstarter backers.

 Within Every Woman is a film that explores the forgotten history of the "comfort women," a term used to describe over 200,000 girls, some as young as nine years old, who were forced into sexual slavery during World War II in Asia.
 The film chronicles the horrific crimes these women endured over sixty years ago.
 But more importantly, the film chronicles their resilience and how today they work toward reconciliation and justice, while also struggling to make peace with the past.
 The film is directed by Tiffany Hsiung and produced by Deann Borshay Liem and Chris Kang.